shubhamkhuntia/shubhamkhuntia/README.md

 I love searching and knowing about different technologies.
 I like exploring a lot.

-Skills: NODE JS / REACT / JS / HTML / CSS / GOOGLE CLOUD / JAVA / PYTHON / C++ / BOOTSTRAP / EJS
+Skills: NODE JS / REACT / JS / JAVA / EJS / Git /

 - 🔭 I’m currently working on creating a platform to facilitate acessibilty to lecture notes of college .
 - 🌱 I’m currently learning JAVA and REACTJS